home-climate-control/dz/docs/configuration/zones.md

 * `controller`: just like the zone configuration above.
 * `mode`: self-explanatory
 * `hvac-device`: at this point, the economizer is an on/off device (multistage coming).
 This is the identifier of the [HVAC device](./hvac.md) acting as an economizer.
+* `timeout`: treat both indoor and ambient sensors as stale and shut off the economizer after not receiving data from them for this long.
+Default is 90 seconds.
+The system will complain at `INFO` level if this is happening.

 ### Property of
 * [home-climate-control](./home-climate-control.md)